top of page

 "Making music has become so much more enjoyable, even when I face difficult or intimidating tasks.
 I’m extremely grateful that I learned how to not believe my stage nerves and to stop judging myself for having them.”

-Learning how to move with it.
-How to recognize it without acting on it.
-How to perform without treating every moment as a referendum on worth.
+The thoughts and fear didn't disappear, and I want to be honest about that because I don't think they're meant to.
+What changed was her relationship to them.
+She had learnt how to move alongside fear rather than fight it.
+How to recognise it without acting on it.
+How to perform without treating every moment as a verdict on her worth.

-“The biggest change”, she said, “is that I enjoy music so much more.
-Sometimes more than I ever have.”
+"The biggest change is that I enjoy music so much more.
+Sometimes more than I ever have."

 34_edited.jpg